ThelsK/crushabot/readme.md

 * command
 	* This is a command that users may perform.
 All other values on the same row apply to this command.
 The command must be entered in lowercase on the Worksheet.
 The command is case insensitive when entered in Discord.
 * inchannel
 	* If set to "TRUE", this command can be used in channel messages on your Discord Server.
 If left blank, this command cannot be used in channel messages.
-Note that if you set an inputchannel in the general configuration, commands are restricted to that inputchannel.
+Note that if you set an inputchannelid in the general configuration, commands are restricted to that inputchannelid.
 * indm
 	* If set to "TRUE", this command can be used in direct messages to the Bot.
 If left blank, this command cannot be used in direct messages.
 Note that both inchannel and indm can be set to "TRUE".
 * replyindm